Reinstating an Architecture Firm’s Disabled Google Business Profile

 Company Announcements

-• Short updates about project news, permits, awards, press features, team changes, or speaking events.
+• Short updates about project news, permits, awards, press features, team members, or speaking events.

 • Example: PLP Architecture

-Most firms already have the raw material for these pages — often tucked away in folders, proposals, and press archives.
-The goal is to bring it together in one connected, visible place.
+Most studios already have the raw material for these pages, but they’re often tucked away in folders, proposals, and press archives.
+The goal is to surface these assets and turn them into a connected, cohesive story on your website.

-All of this content sends a clear signal: We’re active.
-We’re experienced.
-We’re doing this kind of work right now.
+Bringing all of this content together and sharing it sends a clear signal: Our studio is active, we’re experienced, and we’re doing this kind of work right now.

 Examples:

-• Homepage: Link to Studio About, Areas of Expertise, Projects, Awards, and Press pages
+• Homepage: Links to the Studio About, Areas of Expertise, Projects, Awards, and Press pages

 • Expertise Pages: Link to relevant Project and Company Announcement pages